MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 ### -Certificate

-Specifies the client certificate that is used for a secure web request.
+Specifies the client certificate that's used for a secure web request.
 Enter a variable that contains a certificate or a command or expression that gets the certificate.

 To find a certificate, use `Get-PfxCertificate` or use the `Get-ChildItem` cmdlet in the Certificate (`Cert:`) drive.
-If the certificate is not valid or does not have sufficient authority, the command fails.
+If the certificate isn't valid or doesn't have sufficient authority, the command fails.

 ```yaml